-The Hazing Act requires the College to have a disciplinary policy for the organizers and participants of hazing, and to set it forth with appropriate emphasis in the student handbook or similar means of communicating the institution's policies to its students.
+The Hazing Act requires the college to have a disciplinary policy for the organizers and participants of hazing, and to set it forth with appropriate emphasis in the student handbook or similar means of communicating the institution's policies to its students.

-The College procedures concerning the initiation of conduct proceedings contained within the Student Code of Conduct state that:
+The college procedures concerning the initiation of conduct proceedings are contained within the Student Code of Conduct and available on the college website.